 You can phone the community to make inquiries about the community or the visitor program, or to get directions, but don't try to schedule your visit over the phone.
 The best time to phone is during regular office hours (9:00 to noon and 12:30 to 5:30 weekdays, 9:00 to 3:00 Saturday.)

 This is the community's opportunity to get to know you a little before we invite you into our home.
-The Letter of Introduction should be about 1-2 pages—if it's too short, we won't be able to get a good sense of who you are.
+The Letter of Introduction should be about the equivalent of 1-2 printed pages—if it's too short, we won't be able to get a good sense of who you are.
+Be sure to include all of the information requested; missing content will result in a delayed process.
 It should include the following:

 - your age

-- the work or studies in which you are presently involved
+- the work or studies in which you are currently involved

 - your work history